SawyerDotWolf/odin-lang.org/content/docs/install.md

 The following platform-specific steps are necessary:

 - Windows
-    * Have Visual Studio installed (VS2019-2022 is recommend, VS2017 will likely work, for the linker)
+    * Prerequisite C++ Built tools
+        *  Terminal: `winget install Microsoft.VisualStudio.2022.BuildTools`
+        *  Visual Studio Install: Press Modify then check `Desktop Development with C++`
+        *  Note: This is required for linker functionality
     * Open a valid command prompt:
         * **Basic:** run the `x64 Native Tools Command Prompt for VS2017` shortcut bundled with VS 2017, or
         * **Advanced:** run `vcvarsall.bat x64` from a blank `cmd` session